 Ping

-When you select the Ping Network Check, Uptrends' checkpoints use ICMP (Internet Control Message Protocol) to send an echo request.
+When you select the Ping network check, Uptrends' checkpoints use ICMP (Internet Control Message Protocol) to send an echo request.
 Uptrends gathers and reports response times and issues alerts for any errors found in the reply.

 Connect